bitquery/streaming-data-platform-docs/docs/examples/transfers/nft-token-transfer-api.md

 ## Subscribe to the latest NFT token transfers

-Let's see an example of NFT token transfers using Graphql Subscription (Webhook).
+Let's see an example of NFT token transfers using GraphQL Subscription (Webhook).
 In the following API, we will be subscribing to Axie Infinity (AXS) token transfers.

 ```graphql
 subscription {